India shines in renewables, concerns remain in the shadows

 The arrangement, however, has benefited only the big landowners, leaving the small and marginal farmers in economic distress.
 Those who gave more than 10 acres have become money lenders, building commercial spaces to rent out to personnel coming from Andhra Pradesh to work in the solar park.

 Officials have cited these “positive” impacts.
 However, the dispossession and deprivation that small and marginal have suffered have been overlooked.
-In fact, 39% of cultivators in the five villagers affected by the project owned less than 2.5 acres of land, according to the 2011 census.
+In fact, 39 per cent of cultivators in the five villagers affected by the project owned less than 2.5 acres of land, according to the 2011 census.

 A number of marginal farmers who DH spoke to expressed the hassle they go through to find alternative jobs.